lake-lab/lake-lab.github.io/_pages/publications.md

 <a href="https://cims.nyu.edu/~brenden/papers/ZhouEtAl2024Cognition.pdf"> Zhou, Y., Feinman, R., and Lake, B. M. (2024).
 Compositional diversity in visual concept learning.</a> <em>Cognition</em>, 244, 105711.

-<a href="https://cims.nyu.edu/~brenden/papers/2402.00300.pdf"> Orhan, A. E., Wang, W., Wang, A. N., Ren, M., and Lake, B. M. (2024).
+<a href="https://cims.nyu.edu/~brenden/papers/OrhanEtAl2024CogSci.pdf"> Orhan, A. E., Wang, W., Wang, A. N., Ren, M., and Lake, B. M. (2024).
 Self-supervised learning of video representations from a child’s perspective.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-<a href="https://cims.nyu.edu/~brenden/papers/2402.03618.pdf"> Kumar, S., Marjieh, R., Zhang, B., Campbell, D., Hu, M. Y., Bhatt, U., Lake, B. M., and Griffiths, T. (2024).
-Comparing Abstraction in Humans and Machines Using Multimodal Serial Reproduction.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>
+<a href="https://cims.nyu.edu/~brenden/papers/LeGrisEtAl2024CogSci.pdf">LeGris, S., Lake, B. M., Gureckis, T. M. (2024).
+Predicting Insight during Physical Reasoning.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-<a href="https://cims.nyu.edu/~brenden/papers/2403.12201.pdf"> Zhou, Y., Lake, B. M., and Williams, A. (2024).
+<a href="https://cims.nyu.edu/~brenden/papers/ZhouEtAl2024CogSci.pdf"> Zhou, Y., Lake, B. M., and Williams, A. (2024).
 Compositional learning of functions in humans and machines.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-<a href="https://cims.nyu.edu/~brenden/papers/2402.07899.pdf"> Qin, Y., Wang, W., and Lake, B. M. (2024).
+<a href="https://cims.nyu.edu/~brenden/papers/QinEtAl2024CogSci.pdf"> Qin, Y., Wang, W., and Lake, B. M. (2024).
 A systematic investigation of learnability from single child linguistic input. </a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-<a href="https://cims.nyu.edu/~brenden/papers/LiEtAl2024.pdf">Li, W., Yasuda, S. C., Dillon, M. R., and Lake, B. M. (2024).
+<a href="https://cims.nyu.edu/~brenden/papers/LiEtAl2024CogSci.pdf">Li, W., Yasuda, S. C., Dillon, M. R., and Lake, B. M. (2024).
 A Machine Social Reasoning Benchmark Inspired by Infant Cognition.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-Leong, C. and Lake, B. M. (2024).
-Prompting invokes expert-like downward shifts in GPT-4V’s conceptual hierarchies.
-In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>
+<a href="https://cims.nyu.edu/~brenden/papers/LuoEtAl2024CogSci.pdf">Luo, K., Zhang, B., Xiao, Y., and Lake, B. M. (2024).
+Finding Unsupervised Alignment of Conceptual Systems in Image-Word Representations.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-Luo, K., Zhang, B., Xiao, Y., and Lake, B. M. (2024).
-Finding Unsupervised Alignment of Conceptual Systems in Image-Word Representations.
-In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>
+<a href="https://cims.nyu.edu/~brenden/papers/LeongLakeCogSci2024.pdf">Leong, C. and Lake, B. M. (2024).
+Prompting invokes expert-like downward shifts in GPT-4V’s conceptual hierarchies.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-LeGris, S., Lake, B. M., Gureckis, T. M. (2024).
-Predicting Insight during Physical Reasoning.
-In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>
+<a href="https://cims.nyu.edu/~brenden/papers/KumarEtAl2024CogSci.pdf"> Kumar, S., Marjieh, R., Zhang, B., Campbell, D., Hu, M. Y., Bhatt, U., Lake, B. M., and Griffiths, T. (2024).
+Comparing Abstraction in Humans and Machines Using Multimodal Serial Reproduction.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

 ---
 ###### __2023__